-- 4. Click Search.
+- 1. Click Podcasts in the Rhythmbox's left pane. - Click the Add button in the button bar.
+The search pane opens. - 3.
+Type a search term or you can type or paste the link for the podcast feed into the search field. - 4.
+Click Search.
 Podcasts matching your search appear in a list below the search. - 5.
 Select the podcast you want from the list and click Subscribe.
 The episodes are added to the playlist and Rhythmbox immediately begins downloading the latest episode into a folder named for the podcast within your Music folder.
-Rhythmbox checks periodically for new episodes of each podcast and downloads them for you. - 6.
-Click Close to hide the search panel.
+Rhythmbox checks periodically for new episodes of each podcast and downloads them for you.

+6. Click Close to hide the search pane.